Rabbitory/rabbitory_cli/README.md

 Before installing Rabbitory, ensure that you have the following installed:

 - **Node.js**: Version 18 or higher.
-If you need to install Node.js, you can do so [here](https://nodejs.org/).
+If you need to install Node.js, you can do so <a href="[/page/url/](https://nodejs.org/)" target="_blank">here</a>.

 - **npm**: Node.js package manager, which comes bundled with Node.js.

 - **AWS Command Line Interface (AWS CLI)**: This is essential for authenticating with your AWS account.
 If you haven't installed it yet, follow the [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+Ensure the AWS user you are authenticated with has the AdministratorAccess policy permission.
 After installing AWS CLI, please proceed to configure your AWS.

 ### Installing Rabbitory CLI

-Once your AWS credentials are set up, you can install the Rabbitory CLI by running the following command:
+Once your AWS credentials are set up, install the Rabbitory CLI by running the following command:

 ```
 npm install rabbitory_cli -g